freedomofpress/securedrop-docs/docs/admin/installation/prepare_sdw.rst

 Overview
 --------

+..
+TODO add explanation of the different Workstations/Laptops to be configured.
+Admin vs Journalist

 SecureDrop Workstation must be installed on a system running Qubes OS.
 The installation and configuration process should take between 4 and 6 hours, including time spent waiting for downloads and updates.
 At a high level, the tasks to be performed are as follows:

 .. _securedrop_workstation_prerequisites: